 It’s not technically an objection, but the question comes from fear.
 It’s designed to put you on the defensive so it’s useful to approach it like an objection.

 Salespeople have shared a million variations on an old theme to address this question.
-It usually sounds something like, "the price doesn't matter if you don't want the car" or "it's already priced to sell".
+It usually sounds something like, "the price doesn't matter if you don't want the car" or "it's already priced to sell", or "we price our cars, not our customers."

 These answers may be accurate, but they don't move your sale forward.
 In fact, they often build a wall between you and the buyer and derail your process.
 There is a way to artfully address this common question so that your customer feels heard and understood.